gregcaporaso/microbiogeo/doc/notes/repeated_measures_permanova.rst

 of this statistical method.

-The rest of the document will explain how to set up your system to run the repeated measures PERMANOVA example that I found online.
+The rest of the document will explain how to set up your system to run the repeated measures PERMANOVA script that I put together based on the example I found online.
 You may obtain the script from the Qiimeutils repository under :file:`microbiogeo/r/repeated_measures_permanova.r`.

 System Setup and Required Dependencies